Malta: Offshore Business Sectors

 Other measures singled out by the Commission as harmful included International Trading Companies, which created an effective tax rate of 4.2% for non-residents, the beneficial tax treatment of dividends from companies with foreign income, the tax treatment of Investment Service Companies, and the deferral of tax on foreign income for non-resident companies.

 Malta's financial services sector has continued to expand, attracting considerable interest from international sources.
-The globally difficult economic situation during 2008 did not affect the sector as much as in most other countries.
-Malta was ranked 34th (out of 148 countries) by the World Economic Forum’s Competitiveness Index 2013-2014 for financial market development, while the banking system was reported to be the 14th soundest in the world.
+Malta was ranked 43rd (out of 137 countries) by the World Economic Forum’s Competitiveness Index 2017-2018 for financial market development and 37th overall.

 This section of the site describes the most important types of offshore business activity carried out from Malta.